-Belhaven College is a member of the American Council on Education, the Mississippi Association of Independent Colleges, and the Association of Presbyterian Colleges.
-It is approved by the American Association of University Women, the National Association of Independent Colleges and Universities, and the Council for Christian Colleges and Universities.
+Belhaven College is a member of the American Council on Education, the Mississippi Association of Independent Colleges, Florida Commission for Independent Education, the Council for Christian Colleges and Universities, and the Association of Presbyterian Colleges.
+The American Association of University Women, and the National Association of Independent Colleges and Universities approve it.
+Belhaven College currently holds a Regular Florida license.
+Additional information regarding the College may be obtained by contacting the Commission of Independent Education, Department of Education, 2650 Apalachee Parkway, Suite A, Tallahassee, Florida 32399.
+(850) 245-3200